-Major parts of the method section and trial design in this paper are similar to two other randomised clinical trials, CopenHeart ${VR}$ and CopenHeart ${IE}$, and therefore sections from this paper will be copied in these trial protocols (Sibilitz KL et al. Effect of integrated cardiac rehabilitation versus treatment as usual for patients with isolated heart valve surgery: The randomised CopenHeart valvular trial protocol. drafted October 2012; and Rasmussen TB et al. A randomised clinical trial of comprehensive cardiac rehabilitation versus usual care for patients treated for infective endocarditis - the CopenHeart{IE}.
-Accepted for publication, BMJ Open, October 2012).
+Major parts of the method section and trial design in this paper are similar to two other randomised clinical trials, CopenHeart{VR} and CopenHeart{IE}, and therefore sections from this paper will be copied in these trial protocols (Sibilitz KL et al Effect of integrated cardiac rehabilitation vs treatment as usual for patients with isolated heart valve surgery: the randomised CopenHeart valvular trial protocol drafted October 2012 and Rasmussen et al84).

-The CopenHeart{RFA} trial is a multi-centre, multidisciplinary randomised clinical superiority trial.
-Secondary, qualitative data are also collected and the two methods are integrated by applying a mixed method embedded experimental design (Figure 1).
-34, 35 Quantitative methods are applied, with specified quantitative pre- and post-measures to evaluate the effect of the experimental intervention.
+The CopenHeart{RFA} trial is a multicentre, multidisciplinary randomised clinical superiority trial.
+Secondary qualitative data are also collected and the two methods are integrated by applying a mixed-method-embedded experimental design (figure 1).^{35 36} Quantitative methods are applied, with specified quantitative premeasures and postmeasures, to evaluate the effect of the experimental intervention.
 Alongside quantitative measurements, qualitative data will be collected.
-The premise of mixed methods research is that the use of qualitative and quantitative approaches in combination provides a better understanding of the research problems than either approach alone, because different types of questions require different types of data and that mixed methods research provides strengths that offset the weaknesses of both qualitative and quantitative research.34 The methods are integrated by applying a mixed method embedded experimental design and include qualitative data to develop the intervention and to examine the process of the intervention and the results of the trial (see Figure 1).
-34, 35 The rationale for this approach is that the quantitative findings provide a general understanding of the research problem through statistical results while qualitative findings refine and explain the results by exploring participants' views in greater detail.
-Evaluation using qualitative research methods is increasingly promoted in evidence-based rehabilitation.
-36-39 Qualitative research alongside randomised controlled trials can contribute in several ways to the development and evaluation of complex healthcare interventions and may be particularly useful in evaluating interventions that involve social and behavioural processes that are difficult to explore or capture using quantitative methods alone.
-40 As patient participation is paramount for the efficacy of the rehabilitation, 41 we find it highly valuable to include the patients' perspective in the development and evaluation of the intervention.
-This paper presents the study protocol for the $CopenHeart{RFA}$ randomised clinical trial.
-The complementary studies are briefly described in a separate section.
+The premise of mixed methods research is that the use of qualitative and quantitative approaches in combination provides a better understanding of the research problems than either approach alone, because different types of questions require different types of data and mixed methods research provides strengths that offset the weaknesses of both qualitative and quantitative research.34 The methods are integrated by applying a mixed-method-embedded experimental design and include qualitative data to develop the intervention and to examine the process of the intervention and the results of the trial (see figure 1).^{35 36} The rationale for this approach is that the quantitative findings provide a general understanding of the research problem through statistical results, whereas the qualitative findings refine and explain the results by exploring participants' views in greater detail and will be presented by themes of patient thoughts or concerns about the intervention.
+Evaluation using qualitative research methods is increasingly promoted in evidence-based rehabilitation.37-40 Qualitative research alongside randomised controlled trials can contribute in several ways to the development and evaluation of complex healthcare interventions and may be particularly useful in evaluating interventions that involve social and behavioural processes that are difficult to explore or capture using quantitative methods alone.41 As patient participation is paramount for the efficacy of the rehabilitation,42 we find it highly valuable to include the patients' perspective in the development and evaluation of the intervention.
+This paper presents the study protocol for the CopenHeart{RFA} randomised clinical trial.
+The complementary studies, including the qualitative part of the trial, are briefly described in a separate section.